christianwach/anp-meetings/readme.txt

 == Usage ==

 == Revisions ==

+= 1.0.8.2 - Aug 26, 2016 =
+* Fixed issue causing "Agenda" not to appear on agenda archive pages.

 = 1.0.8.1 - Aug 24, 2016 =
 *[Feature #1524] Modified views to display new taxonomy.